Gadrawingz/decorated-chess-board/README.md

-# decorated-chess-board
+# Decorated Chess-board

-This is decorated chess board made using Php language
+In the late night of Wednesday,

+I achieved this small app using Php nested for loop,

+Then I had a good night!

+## Happy focusing!